-Our business model allows us to share the risk and reward of collecting on the Consumer Loans with the Dealers.
+Our business model allows us to share the risk and reward of collecting on the Consumer Loans with the Dealers, more so with the Portfolio Program than the Purchase Program.
 Such sharing is intended to motivate the Dealer to assign better quality Consumer Loans, follow our underwriting guidelines, comply with various legal regulations, meet our credit compliance requirements and provide appropriate service and support to the consumer after the sale.
 In addition, our Dealer Service Center works closely with Dealers to assist them in resolving any documentation deficiencies or funding stipulations.
 We believe this arrangement causes the interests of the Dealer, the consumer and us to all be aligned.

 We measure various criteria for each Dealer against other Dealers in their geographic area as well as the top performing Dealers.
 Dealers are assigned a Dealer rating based upon the performance of their Consumer Loans in both the Portfolio and Purchase Programs as well as other criteria.
 The Dealer rating is one of the factors used to determine the amount paid to Dealers as an advance or to acquire a Purchased Loan.
-We provide each Dealer a monthly statement summarizing all activity that occurred on their Consumer Loan assignments.
+We provide each Dealer under the Portfolio Program with a monthly statement summarizing all activity that occurred on their Consumer Loan assignments.

 Servicing.
 Our largest group of collectors services Consumer Loans that are in the early stages of delinquency.
 Collection efforts typically consist of placing a call to the consumer within one day of the missed payment due date, although efforts may begin later for some segments of accounts.
 Consumer Loans are segmented into dialing pools by various phone contact profiles in an effort to efficiently contact the consumer.
+We utilize text messaging as an additional means to contact the consumer.
 Our collectors work with consumers to attempt to reach a solution that will help them avoid becoming further past due and get them current where possible.

 The decision to repossess a vehicle is based on policy-based criteria.
 When a Consumer Loan is approved for repossession, the account is transferred to our repossession team.
 Repossession personnel continue to service the Consumer Loan as it is being assigned to a third party repossession contractor, who works on a contingency fee basis.
-Once a vehicle has been repossessed, the consumer can negotiate to redeem the vehicle, whereupon the vehicle is returned to the consumer in exchange for paying off the Consumer Loan balance; or, where appropriate or if required by law, the vehicle is returned to the consumer and the Consumer Loan is reinstated in exchange for a payment that reduces or eliminates the past due balance.
+Once a vehicle has been repossessed, the consumer can negotiate to redeem the vehicle, whereupon the vehicle is returned to the consumer in exchange for paying off the Consumer Loan balance; or, where appropriate or if required by law, the vehicle is returned to the consumer Loan is reinstated in exchange for a payment that reduces or eliminates the past due balance.
 If this process is unsuccessful, the vehicle is sold at a wholesale automobile auction.
 Prior to sale, the vehicle is typically inspected by a representative at the auction who provides repair and reconditioning recommendations.
 Alternatively, our remarketing representatives may inspect the vehicle directly.
 Our remarketing representatives then authorize any repair and reconditioning work in order to maximize the net sale proceeds at auction.